-Here at Wrightington we have a long history and tradition in joint replacement surgery, having pioneered the first hip replacements in the 1960's.
-We now perform over 1000 hip replacements every year, using innovative advanced techniques to make your recovery quick and safe; helping you to get better sooner.
+Here at Wrightington we have a long history and tradition in joint replacement surgery, having pioneered the first joint replacements in the 1960's.
+We now perform over 1000 knee replacements every year, using innovative advanced techniques to make your recovery quick and safe; helping you to get better sooner.

-This information booklet aims to answer any questions you may have about undergoing total hip replacement surgery at our hospital.
-The booklet also aims to describe what you can expect from your hip replacement surgery and how specialist techniques can help you recover sooner.
+This information booklet aims to answer any questions you may have about undergoing total knee replacement surgery at our hospital.
+The booklet also aims to describe what you can expect from your knee replacement surgery and how specialist techniques can make you recover sooner.

 We understand that you may feel nervous about surgery but our orthopaedic team will answer any questions you may have on your pre-operative visits and whilst you are an inpatient.
-Please do not hesitate to ask any member of the team if you have any queries, concerns or are in need of guidance.
+Please do not hesitate to ask any member of the team for queries, concerns or guidance.

 We would estimate your hospital stay to be short; about 2-3 days.
-You will encounter a lot of orthopaedic staff.
+You will encounter a lot of the orthopaedic staff.
 Everyone works together to make your surgical experience as pleasant as possible whilst maintaining the highest quality of standards and care.